Send money from the US to bank accounts in Mexico by using this dedicated sending corridor to our southern neighbors.

 - Live chat.
 Get support by email or live chat through the site.

-Headquartered in Denver, Bridge21 is legit.
+Headquartered in Denver, bridge21 has been in operation since 2014.
 It employs SSL encryption to safeguard your personal and financial detail.
-It also requires ID verification and other checks to make sure your transfer is on the up and up throughout the process.
+It also requires ID verification and other checks to make sure your transfer is secure and abides by all appropriate laws.

-Most online reviewers say Bridge21 does what it sets out to do: send cheap, quick transfers to Mexico.
+A lot of online reviewers say bridge21 does what it sets out to do: send cheap, quick transfers to Mexico.
 It also scores well on customer service and an intuitive design that smooths the transfer process.